llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * *exp* `self` -> *exp* `from` with a `present` motion modifier
     * *exp* `device` -> *exp* `to` with a `present` motion modifier
 * Notes:
-    * See the discussion of the `update` directive under "Supported Features" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
+    * See the discussion of the `update` directive under "OpenMP Extensions" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
     * Clacc does not currently support translating to `omp_target_is_present` for the same reasons as discussed for the `present` clause under "Data Directives" below.